Battle of Fort Donelson: Preliminary movements and attacks (February 12–13)

-Although the weather had been mostly rainy up to this point in the campaign, a snow storm arrived the night of February 13, with strong winds that brought temperatures down to 10–12 °F (−12 °C) and deposited 3 inches (8 cm) of snow by morning.
+Although the weather had been mostly rainy up to this point in the campaign, a snowstorm arrived the night of February 13, with strong winds that brought temperatures down to 10–12 °F (−12 °C) and deposited 3 inches (8 cm) of snow by morning.
 Guns and wagons were frozen to the earth.
 Because of the proximity of the enemy lines and the active sharpshooters, the soldiers could not light campfires for warmth or cooking, and both sides were miserable that night, many having arrived without blankets or overcoats.

 Reinforcements and naval battle (February 14)

-At 1:00 a.m. on February 14, Floyd held a council of war in his headquarters at the Dover Hotel.
+At 11:00 a.m. on February 14, Floyd held a council of war in his headquarters at the Dover Hotel.
 There was general agreement that Fort Donelson was probably untenable.
 General Pillow was designated to lead a breakout attempt, evacuate the fort, and march to Nashville.
-Troops were moved behind the lines and the assault readied and they broke through Union lines, but Grant sent them back to Fort Donelson reeling.
+Troops were moved behind the lines and the assault readied, and they broke through Union lines, but Grant sent them back to Fort Donelson reeling.
 Pillow, normally quite aggressive in battle, was unnerved and announced that since their movement had been detected, the breakout was sent back.

 On February 14, General Lew Wallace's brigade arrived from Fort Henry around noon, and Foote's flotilla arrived on the Cumberland River in mid-afternoon, bringing six gunboats and another 10,000 Union reinforcements on twelve transport ships.
 Wallace assembled these new troops into a third division of two brigades, under Cols.
 John M. Thayer and Charles Cruft, and occupied the center of the line facing the Confederate trenches.
 This provided sufficient troops to extend McClernand's right flank to be anchored on Lick Creek, by moving Col. John McArthur's brigade of Smith's division from the reserve to a position from which they intended to plug the 400 yd gap at dawn the next morning.